Safeguarded AI

 'Late' TA2 Phase 1 applications

 ARIA is launching a multi-phased solicitation for Technical Area 2 (TA2) to support the development of a general-purpose Safeguarded AI workflow.
 The programme aims to demonstrate that frontier AI techniques can be harnessed to create AI systems with verifiable safety guarantees.
-In TA2, we will award £18m to a non-profit entity to develop critical machine learning capabilities, requiring strong organizational governance and security standards.
+In TA2, we will award £18m to a non-profit entity to develop critical machine learning capabilities, requiring strong organisational governance and security standards.
 Phase 1, backed by £1M, will fund up to 5 teams to spend 3.5 months to develop full Phase 2 proposals.
 Phase 2 — which will open on 25 June 2025 —will fund a single group, for £18M, to deliver the research agenda.
 TA2 will explore leveraging securely-boxed AI to train autonomous control systems that can be verified against mathematical models, improving performance and robustness.
 The workflow will involve forking and fine-tuning mainstream pre-trained frontier AI models to create verifiably safeguarded AI solutions.

 Phase 1, backed by £1M, will fund up to 5 teams to spend 3.5 months developing full Phase 2 proposals.
 Phase 2 — which will open on 25 June 2025 — will fund a single group, with £18M, to deliver the research agenda.